xyproto/cxx/README.md

 ## Feedback

-The ideal is that every executable and small-ish project written in C++17 should be able to build with `sakemake` on a modern Linux distro, without any additional configuration.
-If you have a project that _almost_ builds with `sakemake`, please create an issue and include a link to your repository.
+The ideal is that every executable and project written in C++17 should be able to build with `sakemake` on a modern Linux distro, FreeBSD or macOS system (with homebrew), without any additional configuration.

+If you have a project written in C++17 that you think should build with `sakemake`, but doesn't, please create an issue and include a link to your repository.

 ## A badge for your project